 This course can be taken as a Minor or Major.
 A Minor in Economics consists of two units and may be taken in either Year 11 or Year 12.
-A Major in Legal Studies consists of four units.
+A Major in Economics consists of four units.
 The units that can be taken in Year 11 or 12 are set out below.
 The usual course of study is:

-Year 11 (Focus on Markets and Government) Economic Principles and Markets (microeconomics) (Unit 1) Macroeconomics (Unit 2)
+Year 11 (Focus on Markets and Government) Economic Principles and Markets (microeconomics) (Unit 1)

-Year 12 (Focus on Global and Development) The Global Economy (Unit 3) Development Economics (Unit 4)
+Year 12 (Focus on Global and Development)

+The Global Economy (Unit 3)

+Macroeconomics (Unit 2)

+Development Economics (Unit 4)

 Unit Title Accr Points Prerequisites

 Unit 1 Т 1 None

 Unit 2 Т 1 None

 Unit 3 Т 1 None

 Unit 4 Т 1 None

-Unit 5 (Negotiated Study) Т 1 None
+Unit 5 (Negotiated Study) Т 1 A student must have studied at least three standard units from this course in order to complete a negotiated unit.
+Written principal approval is also required.